jamiehand/jamiehand.github.io/index.md

 I'm a rising super senior feb Computer Science major at [Middlebury College](http://www.middlebury.edu).
-What is a “super senior feb,” you ask?
-It's a Middlebury term for a student who has one semester left.
-I will graduate in February (hence the “feb”) of 2017.
+(“Super senior feb” is a Middlebury term for a student who has one semester left.
+I will graduate in February (hence the “feb”) of 2017.)

 This site is a work in progress, but please look around and learn more about me, my interests,